This is an updated article previously published in February 2019.

 As you are reviewing your 2021 Medicare Part B payments, be aware of the following:

-- CARC and RARC codes are being used
+- CARC and RARC messages are being used

 - Positive MIPS payment adjustments are designated as 144 Incentive adjustment and N807 Payment adjustment based on MIPS.